andrico1234/andrico1234/README.md

 ## Hey all ✌🏽

-My name's Andrico and I'm a Frontend Developer at HealthHero.
+My name's Andrico and I'm a Frontend Developer at Anima.
 I'm currently obsessed with accessibility, web components and design systems.

 I'm trying my hand combining all three with [a2k](https://a2000.netlify.app/).